nsrosenqvist/my-ubuntu-setup/README.md

 My-Ubuntu-Setup
 ===============

 This utility was forked from Saw Hewitt's ["Ubuntu Post Install Script"](https://github.com/snwh/ubuntu-post-install) but has been completely redone to use a different workflow.
-It's licensed under GPLv3, see the "COPYING" file for more information.
+It's licensed under GPLv3, see the "LICENSE" file for more information.

 The purpose of this script is to easily set up your personal environment on multiple computers and to easily restore it after a reinstallation of the OS.